pradeep2412024-design/Location-done/ML_INTEGRATION_GUIDE.md

 The models are trained on real Indian agricultural data and will provide accurate predictions for your users!

 **Next Steps:**
-1. Add the `MLPredictionCard` component to your dashboard
-2. Use the `useMLPredictions` hook for custom implementations
-3. Test with different farm conditions
-4. Customize the UI to match your design

 **Happy Farming with AI! 🤖🌾**